MILVLG/openvqa/README.md

 ## Documentation

-Learn more about OpenVQA [here](https://openvqa.readthedocs.io/en/latest/).
+Getting started and learn more about OpenVQA [here](https://openvqa.readthedocs.io/en/latest/).

 ## Benchmark and Model Zoo